brianmccrory/jazzofjapan/_albums/kenichiro-shinzawa-piano-works.md

 videos:
    - {url: "https://youtu.be/99CzcQx9Kb0", comment: "A solo performance giving a great sense of Ken'ichiro Shinzawa's solo piano style"}
 audio_embed:
-   {filename: "01-２つの命-Two-Lives.mp3", comment: "Excerpt from the first track on the album, \"Two Lives\":"}
+   {filename: "01-２つの命-Two-Lives.mp3", comment: "Excerpt from the first track on this album, \"Two Lives\":"}
 ---
 Ideal for peaceful, calming piano, Ken'ichiro Shinzawa's *Piano Works* features seven original compositions with a sweet purity in the musical message.